mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 **3. Continuous**
 This is a fundamental point that modern science has completely lost sight of due to a superficial, purely visual perception of phenomena.
 Mechanical pressure cannot be a momentary "click" after which a body flies on its own.
 Pressure must be applied to the object continuously (not necessarily from the primary source of pressure) — every single microsecond while its displacement lasts.
 As soon as the Mover stops pressing, the motion ceases.
 Not "gradually," not "sometime later," but instantly.

 The entire essence of the Prime Law of Motion can be reduced to an extremely simple everyday formula: **press it — it moves**.
 But this formula has a rigid constraint: **stop pressing — it stops**.
-Thus, in dry residue, the law is formulated in two words: **press—moves**.
+Thus, in dry residue, the law is formulated in two words: **press — moves**.

 This law completely eliminates from physics any speculation about motion "by itself" or "by inertia."
 From now on, when analyzing any process, a scientist is obliged to provide three specific answers:
 1. What exactly is pressing?